timstackpole/TimsCharacterSheet/README.md

 TimsCharacterSheet
 ==================

-A Python Character Sheet manager for Pathfinder
+A Python Character Sheet manager for Pathfinder.
+This is a hobby project to help me learn python.